tohojo/image-processing/README.txt

-Each processor is implemented as a class that specifies which parameters are available for this processor (the parameters can be set by the user with the help of the QPropertySelect library), and does the actual processing.
+Each processor is implemented as a class that specifies which parameters are available for this processor (the parameters can be set by the user with the help of the QPropertyEditor library), and does the actual processing.
 The processing is done in a separate thread, to keep the interface responsive, and make it possible for the user to cancel a long-running processor.